ashishsinha2005/Deep_Learning_Models/Models143.Image classifications Using Transfer Learning/README.md

 ## Situation:

-- VMware faced prolonged downtime and missed SLA targets due to slow and inefficient detection of service anomalies from images.
+- Business  faced prolonged downtime and missed SLA targets due to slow and inefficient detection of service anomalies from images.
 - The delay in identifying and addressing issues led to service disruptions and a decrease in customer satisfaction.

 ## Task: